ChainSafe/forest/docs/docs/users/getting_started/hardware-reqs.md

 ## RPC Node (low traffic, 2 months retention)

 This setup should be sufficient for a self-hosted RPC node that serves a small number of requests (under 100 requests per minute) and retains 2 months of historical state.
-Note that if the methods called by the clients are more resource-intensive, you might need need to tweak the setup.
+Note that if the methods called by the clients are more resource-intensive, you might need to tweak the setup.

 |            | Recommended | Notes                                                           |
 | ---------- | ----------- | --------------------------------------------------------------- |